Trentonom0r3/AEvolution/README_dev.md

 - F `README.md`: Main readme used to explain what the whole project is for, from a non developer perspective
 - F `README_dev.md`: developer readme used to explain how it all works and how to contribute

-# Sub-project dependencies
+# Sub-projects
+- `AEvolutionPlugin`:
-- `AEvolutionPlugin`: Depends on nothing (besides stuff in .vcxproj, obviously)
+  - Depends on nothing (besides stuff in .vcxproj, obviously)
+- `AEvolutionBindsTEMPLATE`:
-- `AEvolutionBindsTEMPLATE`: Depends on nothing but is shadow-linked `AEvolutionPlugin`.aex (which needs to be inside AE's Plug-ins folder).
+  - Depends on nothing but is shadow-linked `AEvolutionPlugin`.aex (which needs to be inside AE's Plug-ins folder).
 Used to build specific language bindings
+  - Currently doesn't work yet

 # New sub-project
 When creating a Visual Studio Project these these steps are required to do.
 There is a `AEvolutionBindsTEMPLATE` sub-project which should be used to create new bindings